-So your dental professional has recommended that you lose a little wisdom and get those teeth at the back of your mouth out.
+So your dental professional has recommended that you lose a little wisdom and get those teeth out at the back of your mouth.
 Or, you’re just a curious cat and want to know how it’s done.

-There are a few steps that are involved in the entire process of removing wisdom teeth that include both the dental professional and you, the patient.
+A few steps are involved in the entire process of removing wisdom teeth that include both the dental professional and you, the patient.

-The purpose of this appointment is to make you feel comfortable and make you aware of the procedure of wisdom tooth removal.
+The purpose of this appointment is to make you feel comfortable and make you aware of the wisdom tooth removal procedure.

-As well, they will review your x-rays and discuss with you the risks of having them taken out and how the procedure will go pertaining to your individual case.
+They will also review your x-rays and discuss with you the risks of having them taken out and how the procedure will apply to your individual case.

 The oral surgeon will review what method of sedation is the best option for you.